annahaensch/DataScienceGlobalApplications/README.md

 ### Week 7
 * Learning Objectives:
   * Students will recognize the importance and impact of labels and annotation in plotting and will understand how to deploy these tools.
+  * Students will identify and discuss effective and ineffective uses of chart annotation in real world charts.
-  * Students will gain exposure to less common plot classes such as radial plots and heatmaps.
+  * Students will beccome familiar with less common plot classes such as radial plots and heatmaps.
 * In Class-Exercises:
 * Suggested Reading: [C.O.
 Wilke, "Fundamentals of Data Visualization, Part II."
 (2019).](https://clauswilke.com/dataviz/)

 ### Week 8
 * Learning Objectives:
-  * Students will have developed a sense of use cases for various plot types.
+  * Students will demonstrate an understanding of the use cases for various plot types by selecting a plot type for their own data.
-  * Students will be able to carry execute a full Python visualization pipeline from ingesting the data, to printing a figure.
+  * Students will execute a full Python visualization pipeline from ingesting the data, to printing a figure.
 * In Class-Exercises:
 * Suggested Reading: [A. Cairo, "How Charts Lie, Ch.
 1 & 2."
 (2019).](https://www.amazon.com/How-Charts-Lie-Getting-Information/dp/1324001569)